Thomas Didillon-Hödl: Anderlecht

-After ten years with Metz, Didillon-Hödl signed with Belgian champions, Anderlecht of the Belgian Jupiler Pro League in June 2018.
+After ten years with Metz, Didillon-Hödl signed with Belgian champions, Anderlecht of the First Division A in June 2018.
 Didillon-Hödl made his league debut against Kortrijk on 28 July 2018.
-On 20 September, he made his UEFA Europa League debut in a 1–0 loss against Slovakian club, Spartak Trnava.
+On 20 September, he made his UEFA Europa League debut in a 1–0 loss against Slovak club, Spartak Trnava.

 Didillon-Hödl quickly established himself as the starter in the Anderlecht goal: in his first season he did not miss a single league match and was only replaced by backup Frank Boeckx in the cup match against Union Saint-Gilloise and the final Europa League group match against Dinamo Zagreb.
 Didillon-Hödl was praised in the regular competition for his strong reflexes and leadership, and was even called a bright spot in an otherwise meagre season for Anderlecht.
 However, in the first two days of the play-offs he made mistakes against Genk and Club Brugge after bad footwork, which changed the perception around him.

 During the 2019–20 pre-season, Didillon-Hödl made mistakes on return balls in the friendlies against Ajax and AZ.
 Because manager Vincent Kompany's system required a sweeper keeper and Didillon-Hödl's footwork was not considered good enough for that, Anderlecht started looking for a new goalkeeper in the summer of 2019.
 On the opening day against Oostende he was the starter in goal, but he was since replaced by Hendrik Van Crombrugge.
 From the second matchday, Didillon-Hödl alternated between the bench and reserves.